 Eric Loewen, Chief Consulting Engineer, GE Hitachi Nuclear Energy; and,

 There is a lot of well-informed discussion – I recommend the 90 minute video.
 Around 1:04 Robert Stone was asked to comment on current public attitudes towards nuclear power.
-He replied that where he was present at screenings “the response overwhelming support, over 90% in favor of what I’m saying in the film.”
+He replied that of the screenings where he was present “the response overwhelming support, over 90% in favor of what I’m saying in the film.”
 At 1:06 Robert goes in to the exceptions to this positive outlook.
 Following is a loose partial transcript:

 Surprisingly, audiences in Europe are still infused with this idea that Chernobyl killed 100s of thousands of people.
 There are continual documentaries on television about that.